Storidge/packages/README.md

 cioctl create
 ```

-Follow the directions in the generated command strings, to add additional nodes and start cluster initizliation.
+Follow the directions in the generated command strings, to add additional nodes and start cluster initialization.